 Full disclosure, I am not currently a registered investment advisor, though I did serve in this capacity from 2009-2014, while owning Koldus Contrarian Investments, Ltd. Additionally, I held various securities licenses from 2000-2014, without a single complaint filed, and I continue to hold industry designations.
 At the end of 2014, I voluntarily let my state registration expire, as I transitioned the business to a different structure.
 Prior to this, I had passed, and held, various securities exams and licenses, including the Series 7, Series 63, and Series 65 exams, in addition to others, alongside my CFA and CAIA designations.
 Unfortunately, I did not file the proper paperwork to withdraw my state registration, and I did not disclose a personal arrangement, and subsequent civil case, between myself and a former close personal friend and client, that was initiated in 2011.
 I was unaware that I was required to disclose these items, and my securities attorney, at the time, did not advise me to do so.
 Previously, I had managed a portfolio for this gentleman, and we had taken an investment of approximately $7 million in 2009, and grown it to over $25 million at the beginning of 2012.
 After a difficult year of performance, an employee of the firm I owned, and friend, resigned in early 2013, and took the aforementioned client to a competing firm.
 As a result of not filing the proper paperwork, I agreed to a settlement, with a potential $2500 fine in the future, depending on if I choose to reapply to be a non-exempt advisor.

-Over 30 years of investing in individual stocks.
+Over 35 years of investing in individual stocks.
 Extensive business experience with small to mid-size companies, including as CEO.
 Many hundreds of blog posts on financial and economic matters since 2008.
-Focus on value with catalysts for upside price action.
-Background as a physician and pharmaceutical inventor and entrepreneur, however focus now is global and involves almost all economic categories.
+Focus on value with catalysts for upside price action; and biotech.
+Background as a physician and pharmaceutical inventor and entrepreneur.

 I'm an Army veteran and former energy dividend writer for The Motley Fool.
 My goal is to help all people learn how to harness the awesome power of dividend growth investing to achieve their financial dreams, and enrich their lives.
-With 20 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
+With 22 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
 I'm currently on an epic quest to build a broadly diversified, high-quality, high-yield dividend growth portfolio that:

-1. Pays 4-5% yield
+1. Pays 5% to 6% yield

-2. Offers 9%-10% annual dividend growth
+2. Offers 6% to 7% annual dividend growth

 3. Pays dividends AT LEAST on a weekly, but preferably, daily basis